Plumbing

 2. Once the nut is loose, you can turn the bolt on the top clockwise to increase the water pressure and counterclockwise to decrease the pressure.

 3. After adjusting the bolt slightly, run into your home and check the water pressure.
-If the pressure is not to your liking, keep turning the bolt until it’s just right.
+If the pressure is not to your liking, turn the bolt until it’s right.

 4. Tighten the nut again once you’ve finished.